nohkumado/ipxbridge/README.md

 # IPX - Matrix bridge

-a try for a bridge handling on one side, the incoming stuff of an ipx home automation system and informing a matrix channel, and on the other side, accept commands on that channel to pilto the ipx.
+a try for a bridge handling on one side, the incoming stuff of an ipx home automation system and informing a matrix channel, and on the other side, accept commands on that channel to pass to the ipx.

-run from bin/ipxbot.dart either in android studio or from command line with dart run needs commmand line arguments (either edit studio configuration or on cmd line)
+run from bin/ipxbot.dart either in android studio or from command line with dart run needs command line arguments (either edit studio configuration or on cmd line)

 like